IaaC guide with NixOS on EC2

 • Cloudformation (for deploying the AMI images)

 The rest of this article is a walkthrough of how I do IaaC when I need to deploy something to AWS.
-I stay away from the more niche AWS services like Lambda, Amplify, ECS, etc... because it's harder to migrate an application away from those specialized services.
-I like having the ability to self host anything if I wanted, so I stick to EC2.
+I stay away from the serverless AWS services because it's harder to migrate an application away from those specialized services.
+The ability to easily self host is important to me, so I stick to EC2.

 Step 1: repository structure